Veta92/VKR_2025/README.md

 - Automatic data collection from the hh.ru platform
 - Preprocessing and normalization of text and numeric features
 - Manual annotation of part of the dataset
-- Classification using traditional models (Random Forest, Logistic Regression)
+- Classification using traditional models (Random Forest)
 - Semi-supervised learning via self-training
 - Resume clustering for deeper candidate segmentation